carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The ``@llvm.global_dtors`` array contains a list of destructor functions, priorities, and an optional associated global or function.
-The functions referenced by this array will be called in descending order of priority (i.e. highest first) when the module is loaded.
+The functions referenced by this array will be called in descending order of priority (i.e. highest first) when the module is unloaded.
 The order of functions with the same priority is not defined.

 If the third field is present, non-null, and points to a global variable